How to choose the right nbn® plan for your business internet

 Learn more about FTTP and FTTN

-If there's no network availability on the nbn's network, or your business premises is not nbn ready, you’ll be shown alternative available connection types.
+If there's no network availability on the nbn's network, or your business address is not nbn ready, our address checker tool will show you alternative business internet options.

-Choose the right nbn speed for your needs
+3. Choose a speed that suits your needs

 The speed of the nbn's network connection will influence your internet experience.